Time | Activity | Category | Location |

 Baroness’s Bocce Tournament

 The Baroness’s Bocce Tournament takes place Saturday afternoon at 3:00 PM on the Bocce Green near the Main Pavilion.
 All are welcome to enter, although we request that participants be at least 10 years old.
-There will be a youth bocce tournament at 11:00 AM for all those interested in joining in before lunch.
 The NOWM Bocce Green is 10′ wide by 40′ long.
 In order to make the tournament more challenging, all natural landscape irregularities have been kept in place.
 (Seriously, have you TRIED manicuring a campground?)
 The winner of the Baroness’s Bocce Tournament will become the guardian of the coveted Brass Elephant on a Bocce Ball until the next tournament.

 As bocce is a game that has evolved over time, we have created our own variation of modern bocce rules to simplify the game and make it more enjoyable for all contestants: